prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

    }
 }

+{% endhighlight %}

+**Example for kSBConversionUnavailable : when the user cannot be notified.**

+{% highlight objective-c %}

+SUBSCRIBE(SBEventPerformAction)
+{
+	if (![[SBManager sharedManager] canReceiveNotifications])
+    {
+        [[SBManager sharedManager] reportConversion:kSBConversionUnavailable forCampaignAction:[action.action copy]];
+    }
+    else
+    {
+	    // schedule notification
+   }
+}

-{% endhighlight }
+{% endhighlight %}

 In this case you can also show an alert and let your customer decide whether to perform an action or not.

-**Default Conversion value for campaign action is "kSBConversionIgnored". ** **We overwrite conversion value when you report conversion through 'SBManager' **
+Default Conversion value for campaign action is "**ignored**" (kSBConversionIgnored) - we overwrite conversion value when you report conversion through

+{% highlight objective-c %}
+[[SBManager sharedManager] reportConversion:SBConversionType forCampaignAction:action];
+{% endhighlight %}

 Enjoy the Conversions !!